yusheng-lin/dotnet-oteldemo/README.md

 - `paymentservice` (ports: none exposed; called by orderservice)
 - `jaeger` (UI: http://localhost:16686, OTLP gRPC: 4317, OTLP HTTP: 4318)
 - `mysql` (added for demo persistence, default port 3306)
-- `kafka` (Message broker used for centralized logging)
+- `kafka` (Message broker using KRaft mode - no ZooKeeper required)
-- `zookeeper` (Required by Kafka for cluster coordination, controller election, and configuration storage)

 What this README covers
 - How to build and run the demo (docker-compose)